From BR Bullpen

 He got the most playing time in 1993 and 1994, getting around 300 at-bats in those two seasons with the San Diego Padres as the fourth outfielder and occasional first baseman.
 In 1995, his last year in major league baseball, he was struggling with the death of his partner and not being able to tell people about it.

 He and his current partner live in Miami Beach, FL and develop properties.
 A film about his life aired on the Showtime cable channel.
 A charismatic and sincere speaker, Bean has been an active member of the Human Rights Campaign and has spent much of his time speaking to university campuses in an attempt to make athletics a safer place for gay athletes.
 At the 2014 All-Star Game, Commissioner Bud Selig named him the first Major League Baseball "Ambassador for Inclusion", a job that includes providing training and guidance on diversity issues linked to sexual orientation.
 A year earlier, MLB had issued its first policy explicitly prohibiting players from harassing and discriminating against others players based on their sexual orientation.
+On February 10, 2015, the MLB Network aired a documentary entitled: MLB Network Presents: Billy Bean about his life story, starting from his childhood, his decision to leave professional baseball to his current work in promoting inclusion and diversity in sports.

 Further Reading